SUNSET OF FURMANKIND

-“Yes, ma'am,” Jon said, forcing himself to his feet.
-He glanced down at the podium and watched the silver-haired professor put his notes away into a briefcase, silently hoping the information he had covered would be shared to their PBJs.
+“Yes, ma’am,” Jon said, forcing himself to his feet.
+He glanced down at the podium and watched the silver-haired professor put his tablet away into a briefcase, silently hoping the information he had covered would be shared to their PBJs.
 He doubted the lecture was given without a reason, and Jon still wanted to look it over despite its dryness.
 He had always enjoyed academic studies, but sometimes the speaker’s voice could drone on an on.

 The next speaker was the mentor assigned to the Vulps Wing, a dark-skinned woman named Jean Dessau whose expertise was in transterrestrial botany.
 Her instruction would be discussing similarities between the plant-life on Earth to those they had found on the other worlds that had been discovered thus far.
 Kristen sat riveted in place through her presentation, and even though there were few others in the room with a background in botany, Ms. Dessau was an experienced speaker who knew how to hold the attention of her spectators.
 The settlers would be taking a great amount of food and seed with them, but eventually they would have to attempt growing Earth-type food plants in the alien soil or they would have to discover edible vegetation among the native plant life.